REVrobotics/node-rhsplib/ControlHubWebSocketControlSpec.md

 ```
 {
+  hId: any,
   hint: string // text to log
 }
 ```